 Alamo Drafthouse goes crazy for Miyazaki

 When The Wind Rises opens February 28 at the Alamo Drafthouse Cinemas, it will be the last new film from anime legend Hiyao Miyazaki, who is retiring.
 In honor of that auspicious occasion, the Alamo is paying tribute to the master with Miyazaki Madness, a series of seven of his greatest films.
 Starting with the fan favorite My Neighbor Totoro and hitting both career highlights and lesser known gems, the program is a chance for fans to say goodbye to the director in style.

-Get the Arts and Theater Newsletter
+Get the Arts & Culture Newsletter

 Find out about upcoming performances, exhibitions, openings and special events happening in the Denver art and theater scene.